TimChenDev/FantasticPicture/README.md

 }
 ```

-Adding the following dependency to your build.gradle file:
+Add the following dependency to your app/build.gradle file:

 ``` gradle
 dependencies {